pulibrary/njmaps_exhibit_archive/counties/burlington.md

 {% assign dir = "burlington" %}
 {% assign id = "1876-tralls-hygeian-college" %}
 {% assign title = "&quot;Trall's Hygeian Home and Hygeio Therapeutic College&quot; (Florence) (1876).
 New Jersey-born doctor Russell Thacher Trall (1812–1877) was a leading proponent of hydropathy and vegetarianism in the treatment of illness.
-He is recognized today as a pioneer of "natural hygiene,&quot; a controversial, anti-drug method of medical practice.
+He is recognized today as a pioneer of &quot;natural hygiene,&quot; a controversial, anti-drug method of medical practice.
 He published numerous works—from pamphlets to cookbooks to an encyclopedia—and put his theories to practice in a large treatment/training center that he built in New Jersey.
 The site of Trall's facility was on the Delaware River side of Front Street in Florence, between Oak Street and Cedar Street.
 The area is now an overgrown forest." %}
 {% include figure.html %}

 {% assign dir = "burlington" %}